-Digital banking basically means digitization of all banking activities that were traditionally available only by visiting a bank branch–opening an account, transferring funds, making payments, etc.
+Digital banking basically means the digitization of all banking activities that were traditionally available only by visiting a bank branch–opening an account, transferring funds, making payments, etc.

-In 2016, the GOI launched the UPI (Unified Payment Interface) System and BHIM by the National Payments Corporation of India (NPCI) setting off the digital payments revolution with what we popularly know as mobile banking.
+In 2016, the GOI launched the UPI (Unified Payment Interface) System and BHIM by the National Payments Corporation of India (NPCI), setting off the digital payments revolution with what we popularly know as mobile banking.